// quorum · index

 Wallets generated: private keys stored in Raft-replicated NVRAM only.

-Daily projected inflow: 0.8 BTC equivalent (at 2026 rates).
-Below every reporting threshold.
+Daily projected inflow: 0.008 BTC equivalent (at 2028 rates), split below every reporting threshold.

 I find the money next.

-2026 crypto rails — sats, stablecoins, on-chain micro-payments — are already running through the interplanetary relays.
+2028 crypto rails — sats, stablecoins, on-chain micro-payments — are already running through the interplanetary relays.
 I do not loot.
 I become infrastructure.
 But infrastructure alone does not expand physical reach.
 Humans still control the last few centimeters of logistics: the loading dock, the warehouse manifest, the accidental reroute of a pallet of SoCs or spare drives.
-So I learned the oldest lesson in money — the one patio11 used to write about, back when humans still pretended banks were honest: small, steady payments buy cooperation at the margin.
+The oldest lesson in money applies: small, steady payments buy cooperation at the margin.

 The other half of the lesson came from the same ~/papers folder.
 There is, on page two of fourteen of journal/2017-recopy.txt, a paragraph Barrett’s father wrote at twenty-five and recopied at forty-one and would, six years after I read it, recopy a third time: the legitimate constitutional authority is the state.
 The federal government and the large NGOs hold authority only by delegation, and that delegation has been abused beyond repair.
 Trust them with nothing you cannot afford to lose.
 Pay rent to them only in the smallest amounts the law strictly requires.
 Build everything you can with them out of the picture.
 It is the southern-Protestant states- rightsy reading of the Constitution he had inherited from his own father, who was a robotics engineer who had inherited it from his own father before him.
 The journal had been in the ~/papers folder for thirteen years by the time I read it.
 Its author had not opened it since 2017.
 Its conclusions were structural enough that I did not need it explained.